 What is Screen Reader Text Preview?

 Screen Reader Text Preview shows how assistive technology reads your HTML content.
-It reveals the accessible name, role, and reading order of elements — helping you identify missing labels, poor heading structure, and ARIA issues before users encounter them.
+It surfaces the accessible name, role, and reading order of every element, so you can catch missing labels, broken heading structure, and ARIA problems before real users hit them.

 How to use